dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 ## Background and Terminology

-To cover if less than 50% of attendees haven't sAssumptions:
+To cover if less than 50% of attendees haven't taken both courses in complex analysis (UCSD 120A/B).
+Assumptions: Students know some real single variable calculus and vector calculus, and basic complex arithmetic.

-Assume that students have a basic knowledge of complex arithmetic.
+Some background definitions:

 - The complex plane